Loveland High School (Colorado): Academics

 Academic performance as measured by mean SAT composite scores in 2021 and 2022 puts Loveland High School squarely in the middle of the pack nationally, performing within 1 deviation of the mean (2022 national mean composite score = 1050, standard deviation = 216).

 Mascot

 For much of its history the school mascot was the Indians.
-In 2020 a student-led effort to remove the mascot encouraged the school board to pass a resolution retiring the Indian mascot at Loveland High School and the closely-related Warrior mascot at nearby Bill Reed Middle School.
+In 2020, the child of the then school board president led the effort to remove the mascot and encouraged the school board to pass a resolution retiring the Indian mascot at Loveland High School and the closely related Warrior mascot at nearby Bill Reed Middle School.
 The driver for changing the mascot was sentiment that Native American mascots were deemed by the school board to be harmful and perpetuating of derogatory stereotypes.
 The replacement mascot was decided on by community input and the school board unveiled the Red Wolves as the new mascot for the school on October 7, 2020.
 The school colors remained the same red and black as they had been before the mascot change.